 Imagine your child is sick and dying.
 Imagine that you don’t know for sure that they will die but statistically the prognosis for this illness is death.
 Your heart hurts.
 You pray and you are hopeful but you are terrified and you go to bed every night wondering if this was your last day with them.
 You decide to talk it out with your friends and family and while you express your fears and your worries, you begin to share how amazing your child is.
 You know they will make a difference in this world and you know they have to survive.
 You tell the people around you that you want to find a cure for this illness because you can’t lose your child because they are special.
 Now imagine if the only response you get is this “I don’t know why you’re making this about you.
 All kids are special.”

-The parent here is black and the illness is racism.
+The parent here is talking about their black child and the illness is racism.
 This mom or dad needs our help.